Skip to main content

 Science Educator and Einstein Fellow

 Jennifer received her Bachelor of Science in Physical Science from Humboldt State University in 1995.
-She retired in 2023 after 25 years of teaching math, science and engineering – all in the state of Alaska.
-She spent 19 years teaching physics and engineering in the Anchorage School District at AJ Dimond High School.
+She is a veteran STEM teacher with 25 years of teaching experience in the state of Alaska.
+She recently returned to the classroom, after taking a two-year break from teaching, to teach all subjects to middle and high school students in the small community of Whittier, Alaska.
 Jennifer served as an Albert Einstein Distinguished Educator Fellow with the Department of Defense STEM Office from August 2022 to July 2023.
-Jennifer loves helping students realize their potential through connecting physics to the world around them.
+Jennifer loves helping students realize their potential through connecting science to the world around them.
 As a result of her excellence as a science educator, Jennifer was honored to receive the Presidential Award for Excellence in Math & Science Teaching in 2017.
 She also serves as a NASA Airborne Astronomy Ambassador.

 Judy Deichman